awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 ## Determining whether a request is allowed or denied within an account<a name="policy-eval-denyallow"></a>

 Assume that a principal sends a request to AWS to access a resource in the same account as the principal's entity\.
 The AWS enforcement code decides whether the request should be allowed or denied\.
-AWS gathers all of the policies that apply to the request context\.
-The following is a high\-level summary of the AWS evaluation logic on those policies within a single account\.
+AWS evaluates all policies that are applicable to the request context\.
+The following is a summary of the AWS evaluation logic for policies within a single account\.
-+ By default, all requests are implicitly denied\. \(Alternatively, by default, the AWS account root user has full access\.\)
++ By default, all requests are implicitly denied with the exception of the AWS account root user, which has full access\.
 + An explicit allow in an identity\-based or resource\-based policy overrides this default\.
 + If a permissions boundary, Organizations SCP, or session policy is present, it might override the allow with an implicit deny\.
 + An explicit deny in any policy overrides any allows\.

 The following flow chart provides details about how the decision is made\.
+This flow chart does not cover the impact of resource\-based policies and implicit denies in other types of policies\.

 ![\[Evaluation flow chart\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/PolicyEvaluationHorizontal.png)